My First Job: The Sweet Taste of Hamburger Helper Set Me Up for Life

 Usually, when you get a new job (or your first job, for that matter), you’re excited and overjoyed.
 You often don’t think about the next step or what your future is going to look like.

-At first, I obviously learned how to cook better, but I also learned how to set up displays, approach different people, and conduct myself professionally at work.
+At first, I obviously learned how to cook better, but I also learned how to set up displays, approach different people, and conduct myself professionally.
 Basically, I was acting as my own manager, since there wasn’t one in the store to guide me.

 After a few months, I realized I wanted to earn more.
-So I applied for a similar position that gave more pay and more responsibilities.
+So I applied for a similar position that offered higher pay and more responsibilities.